SegoCode/AutoWall/README.md

 Turn videos, gifs and webs into windows live wallpapers.
 The most simple and useful [Weebp](src/weebp) implementation in autoit.

 _⚠️ This software has only been tested on Windows 10 and may not be fully compatible with other versions of Windows.
-Some features may not be available._
+Some features may not be available.
+For Windows 7 users, please follow the guide at https://github.com/Francesco149/weebp#windows-7-prerequisites_

 ## Features
 - Portable.